mayureshps21/EuropeanCountriesSample/README.md

-A simple app to hit the NY Times Most Popular Articles API and show a list of articles, that shows details when items on the list item is tapped and implement Clean architecture using Dagger Hilt, Retrofit, Coroutines, Flows, Jetpack Compose and Navigation Component.
+A simple app to hit the European Country List API and show a list of european countries, that shows details when items on the list item is tapped and implement MVI architecture using Dagger Hilt, Retrofit, Coroutines, Flows, Jetpack Compose and Navigation Component.

 API used - https://restcountries.com/